keypom/keypom-docs/docs/Tutorials/Advanced/daos/architecture.md

 sidebar_label: 'Solution Architecture'
 ---
 # Solution Architecture
-In this section, you'll break down the requirements for DAO auto-registration in order to create a solution architecture.
+In this section, you'll break down the requirements for the DAO auto-registration experience in order to create a solution architecture.
 This means translating the features from the [introduction](introduction.md) into tangible goals for the specific Keypom drop and its configurations.

----

-## Breaking Down the Problem
-Recall from earlier, the following features are needed:

-### No existing wallets are needed
+The two major requirements for the auto-registration experience are:
-> Prospective members don't need an existing wallet to join the DAO.
+- Members don't need an existing wallet to join the DAO.

-To facilitate this, prospoective members will receive a [Function Call linkdrop](../../../Concepts/KeypomProtocol/GithubReadme/TypesOfDrops/fc-drops.md) that communicates with the DAO.
-This allows members to create a new NEAR wallet and join the DAO in one seamless operation.

-When claiming, the prospective member's `accountId` must be sent to the DAO for them to be auto-registered.This can be done using [`keypom_args`](../../../Concepts/KeypomProtocol/GithubReadme/TypesOfDrops/fc-drops.md#keypom-arguments).

-### Each invitation can only be used by one person.
-> Each invitation is unique, single use, and can only be used by one person.

-This can be done by adding multiple keys to the drop where all the keys are single-use.
-This means each prospective member can only claim their key once and in turn, only be added as a DAO member once.

-### Council voting is not required
-> The invitations do not require council to vote and reach a quorum for every single registration.
+- The invitations do not require a 2 step process where a council votes and reaches a quorum for every single registration.

-With SputnikV2, all member registrations require a 2 step process.
+## Seamless Wallet Creation

+Since each experience will be given out via Keypom linkdrops, the wallet creation process is handled by whatever claim platform is used (MyNEARWallet, Meteor, FastAuth etc.).
+This means that there is no funding required from the user's perspective which eliminates KYC, exchanges and other barriers.

+In all, the user needs to simply choose an account name and secure their wallet with whatever wallet they choose (iOS, seedphrase, biometrics etc.).
+It just so happens that the Keypom linkdrop is crafted such that as part of the account creation process, the new user will be automatically registered into a DAO.

+## Single Step Registration

+Most times, DAO's require a 2 step process for new members to join.
+The first step is to create a proposal to add the new member to the DAO.
+The second step is to vote on the proposal and reach a quorum.
+This requires that the DAO constantly monitor for incoming proposals and can lead to long wait times for people.

+If DAOs want to register a lot of new users, this can be a massive bottleneck.
+Behind the scenes, what needs to happen is:

-1. An [`AddMemberToRole`](https://github.com/near-daos/sputnik-dao-contract#proposal-types) proposal is creaated.
+1. An [`AddMemberToRole`](https://github.com/near-daos/sputnik-dao-contract#proposal-types) proposal is created.
 2. A quorum of voting members, such as the DAO's council, must be reached to approve this proposal.

-In order to do this automatically, Keypom must be able to replicate both these steps autonomously.
-This means Keypom must be added to the DAO in its own role.
-This role must be capable of auto-registering users by adding and voting to approve `AddMemberToRole` proposals.
-Since Keypom is the only member in that role, the quorum is automatically reached and the proposal is then approved.
+In order for this process to be streamlined automatically, Keypom must be able to first add a proposal and then vote / approve it as part of the linkdrop claiming process.

+First, Keypom must be given a role that is capable of creating proposals for adding new members.

+For the proposal acceptance, Keypom must be given a role that can reach quorum when it votes.
+For the purpose of this tutorial, Keypom will be put into a special role with only 1 member.
+This way, whenever Keypom votes to accept the `AddMemberToRole` proposal, 100% of the members will have voted and it will be automatically accepted.

-To do this all in one step, the FC drop can call [`add_proposal`](https://github.com/near-daos/sputnik-dao-contract#add-proposal) to create a new `AddMemberToRole` proposal and then [`act_proposal`](https://github.com/near-daos/sputnik-dao-contract#approve-proposal) to vote on and approve the proposal, all in one key use.
+To do this all in one step, a FunctionCall drop can be created that first calls [`add_proposal`](https://github.com/near-daos/sputnik-dao-contract#add-proposal) and then [`act_proposal`](https://github.com/near-daos/sputnik-dao-contract#approve-proposal) to vote on and approve the new member joining the DAO.

-However, this approach introduces a technical problem.
-The `act_proposal` function requires a `proposal_id`.
+While this works in theory, unfortunately, the `act_proposal` function requires a `proposal_id` that is returned from the `add_proposal` function.
 This is an issue for the following reasons:
-1. The function calls in Keypom FC drops are fire and forget.
-This means when `add_proposal` returns the newly created proposal's `proposal_id`, this value cannot be stored and used for the following function call.
+1. With Keypom FC drops, there is no way to get a return value and use it to call another function.
 2. SputnikV2 does not support custom `proposal_id`'s, meaning there is no way to hard code the `proposal_id` or inject the Keypom `drop_id` as the `proposal_id` ahead of time.

-This means that there is no way to ensure with 100% certainty that the `act_proposal` will be called on the correct proposal.

 This can be solved by introducing a middleman **Keypom DAO bot contract**, which is capable of receiving and using a `proposal_id`.
 This DAO bot would sit in its own role in the DAO and when called by a Keypom FC drop, will automatically add an `AddMemberToRole` proposal and approve it.

 More on the DAO bot to come.

-### Auto-registration cannot be used to attack the DAO
-> The drop cannot be used for malicious purposes.

-This will be discussed later in the [security vulnerability section](./security.md).
-For now, a simple working prototype will be made.

 ---